 You already know how to make code components customizable with property controls and add animations to them.
-Now we’ll make components that do all that and can communicate with other elements on the screen.
+Now we’ll make components that do all that and can communicate with other layers on the screen.
 Interactive components that you can reuse in different prototypes.

-A smart component has:
+A smart code component has:

 An internal memory, so it can remember things like:

 - whether it’s on or off (when the component is a switch or checkbox);